 We certainly understand that individuals commit crimes for a variety of reasons.
 Perhaps this is the first time you’ve done anything like this.
 Maybe not.
 Either way, our criminal defense attorneys recognize that all individuals deserve a fair, aggressive, even-handed defense.

-At Meyer Van Severen, S.C. you’ll find that all our criminal defense attorneys are experts.
+At Van Severen Law Office you’ll find that all our criminal defense attorneys are experts.
 We dedicate 100% of our time to criminal defense.
 While others will certainly judge you for simply being accused of this crime, we recognize you need an ally.
 You need someone to fight for you.
-And you’ll also find that at Meyer Van Severen.
+And you’ll also find that at Van Severen Law Office.

 Finally, call us.
 We can’t start fighting until you reach out.
 You can contact our law firm 24/7 at (414) 270-0202.

 Section 951.03 of the Wisconsin Statutes prohibits dognapping and catnapping.
 The law indicates:

 No person may take the dog or cat of another from one place to another without the owner’s consent or cause such a dog or cat to be confined or carried out of this state or held for any purpose without the owner’s consent.
 This section does not apply to law enforcement officers or humane officers engaged in the exercise of their official duties.